Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

     mkisofs -iso-level 1 -pad -N -V "YOUR_VOLUME_NAME" -o output.iso /path/to/patched/files

+Then rename output.iso like the first track in folder, place it with othet tracks and run the game !

 ## Why ?

 Sometimes, as a player, you get pissed.
 I mean really.